 L-Spark: Canadian enterprise SaaS accelerator that managed to quickly gain a lot of attention, L-Spark’s goal is to help enterprise SaaS and cloud startups secure Series A investment.

 Y Combinator: Although not exclusively focused on B2B, Y Combinator is the largest accelerator (B2B and B2C combined).
 Stripe, Optimizely, Dropbox, Xobni, Docker and Mixpanel are just a few of the startups that graduated from their program.

 How about you?
-What VC firms, incubators or accelerators would you recommend to B2B entrepreneurs?
+What VC funds and accelerators would you recommend to B2B entrepreneurs?
+Tweet at @LeanB2B.